InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 # Welcome to the web page for the 1st Get Your Brain Straight Hackathon !

-The **Get Your Brain Straight** hackathons bring together neuroimage data generators, image registration researchers, and neurodata compute infrastructure providers for a hand-on, collabortive event.
-This collaboration aims to create reproducible, open source resources that enable discovery of the structure and function of brains.
+The **Get Your Brain Straight** hackathons bring together neuroimage data generators, image registration researchers, and neurodata compute infrastructure providers for a hand-on, collaborative event.
+This community collaboration aims to create reproducible, open source resources that enable discovery of the structure and function of brains.

-There are three components to the hackathon. **Tutorial** sessions share how to work with open source registration tools, open access datasets, or neurodata archives. **Birds-of-a-Feather (BOF) Breakout** sessions enable parties interested in collaborating to come together.
-Finally, each hackathon targets the generation of a **Reproducible Resource** for registration and analysis of a specific brain imaging modality.
+There are three components to the hackathon.
+First, each hackathon targets the generation of a **Reproducible Resource** for registration and analysis of a specific brain imaging modality.
+**Tutorial** sessions share how to work with open source registration tools, open access datasets, or neurodata archives.
+**Birds-of-a-Feather (BOF) Breakout** sessions enable parties interested in collaborating to come discuss and work on relevant topics.

 ## Logistics